Dries Buytaert

 Daily battery levels

 This graph displays the battery's highest (green solid line) and lowest (red dotted line) charge levels each day.
-It helps identify trends and assess the risk of the Raspberry Pi shutting down due to insufficient sunlight.
+It helps track trends and assess the risk of the Raspberry Pi shutting down due to insufficient sunlight or extreme temperatures, which prevent the battery from charging.